MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-manage-apps.md

    > [!TIP]
    > When reporting issues to Microsoft Support, always provide the **Operation ID** displayed in the error message.
 This will help expedite the investigations.

-## Preview versions of AppSource Apps
+## Preview versions of AppSource apps

 > [!Note]
 > Preview versions of AppSource apps are supported for Sandbox environments on version 23.0 and higher.